 “We knew we’d be doubling and then quickly tripling our order volume, so we wanted to get help on the front-end to ensure a long-term relationship with a lot of room for scalability.
 We were managing shipping and logistics ourselves but didn’t understand just how massive and difficult fulfillment was.
 It also prevented us from focusing on our core products.
 After a thorough search of companies that could give us something akin to Amazon and its delivery capabilities, we chose ShipBob.”

 - Costs: Hiring a fulfillment provider to manage your retail fulfillment can be costly.
 However, finding a retail fulfillment partner that is the right fit for your business can boost profits.
 Just be sure you are aware of all potential fees before getting started.

-- Less control: Giving up control of inventory and packing orders can be a hard decision to make.
+- Less control: Giving up control of stock and packing orders can be a hard decision to make.
 You’ll want to find a partner you can trust and that resolves any issues that arise.

 “We need to deliver quickly and inexpensively.
 Since switching to ShipBob from our previous 3PL, our fulfillment cost on comparable orders went down by 25%.
 We even experienced 4x our normal volume this past holiday season.
 There’s a certain level of distribution center competency you need to execute on this.
 If we handled fulfillment internally, it would be impossible to meet demand at our volume.”

 Michael Peters, VP of E-Commerce Operations at TB12